SeaHub/PigRaising/Help/en-US.md

 * # PigRaising

-  A Little Wechat App Created On A Hackathon Held By iFan x Segmentfault in GuangZhou.
+  A Little Wechat App Created On A Hackathon Held By iFanr x Segmentfault in GuangZhou.

   - Quick Looking